 International Space Station (ISS) based launch services

-As a first step, Space BD seeks to lower the burden of accessing space and contribute to the commercialization of the Low Earth Orbit (LEO) region by providing solutions through business-driven approach to overcome various obstacles with the industrialization of space.
+Space BD aims to lower the burden of accessing space and contribute to the commercialization of the Low Earth Orbit (LEO) region by providing solutions through business-driven approach to overcome various obstacles with the industrialization of space.

 NanoRacks LLC was founded in 2009 in Houston, Texas and is a market leader in commercial small satellite launches from the ISS.
 NanoRacks CubeSat Deployers provide the opportunity for customers to deploy CubeSats up to 6U in size ranging from 1 to 50 kilograms.